Remchingen: Reforms

 The municipality of Remchingen was formed on January 1, 1973, through the merger of the two municipalities of Singen and Wilferdingen.
 The name of the former lords of "Remchingen" is chosen as the place name of the new community.

 On January 1, 1975, the community of Nöttingen was incorporated into Remchingen.

 No local councils have been set up, the districts are represented in different degrees in the local council.

 Population development

 Coat of arm

-Description: Two silver crossed glaive poles in red covered with a silver shield, inside a green-tipped red rose with blue clusters.
+Two silver crossed glaive poles in red covered with a silver shield, inside a green-tipped red rose with blue clusters.

 Old coats of arms

 Before Remchingen came into being, there were the communities of Wilferdingen, Singen and Darmsbach, all of which had their own coat of arms.
 The coat of arms of Wilferdingen was then adopted.

 Geography

 Remchingen consists of the former municipalities Nöttingen, Wilferdingen and Singen.
 Remchingen was originally formed on 1 January 1973 by the merging of the municipalities Wilferdingen and Singen with Nöttingen also being included on 1 January 1975.

 Neighbouring municipalities are Pfinztal, Königsbach-Stein, Kämpfelbach, Keltern and Karlsbad.

+The Pfinz River flows through Remchingen.
+The Auerbach, Stockwiesengraben, Rannbach and Seebach streams flow into the Pfinz in Remchingen.
+The small Stockmühlsee lake is located in Remchingen.